mondrus96/mondrus96.github.io/_pages/about.md

 I'm interested in statistics, machine learning, and neuroscience broadly.
 My research focuses on developing and applying robust methods for, and deriving novel insights from neuroimaging.

-If you would like to chat, feel free to reach out to me at either mondrus[at]ualberta.ca or martin.ondrus[at]nyu.edu.
+If you would like to chat, please reach out to me at either mondrus[at]ualberta.ca or martin.ondrus[at]nyu.edu.

 I also like to run, and if you do too, feel free to [add me on Strava](https://strava.app.link/PXLcaH2kILb)